Greenville Utility Commission reports challenges among supply chain shortages

-GREENVILLE, N.C (WNCT)- Supply Chain issues continue to cause problems across the state, and the Greenville Utilities Commission said, they are feeling the effects.
+GREENVILLE, N.C (WNCT) — Supply chain issues continue to cause problems across the state.
+Greenville Utilities Commission officials said they are feeling the effects.

-In a recent board meeting, they reported bids coming in at a much higher rate than expected on two major projects because of a lack of available materials, and they say they will still complete these projects on time, but not without have to make budget cuts elsewhere.
+In a recent board meeting, GUC reported bids coming in at a much higher rate than expected on two major projects because of a lack of available materials.
+They say they will still complete these projects on time but not without have to make budget cuts elsewhere.

-Director of Electrical Systems with GUC, John Worrell, said, they are seeing problems in the current market with copper, aluminum, transformers, and things with resins like conduit and fiberglass.

-He said, bids for the transmission line project came in 65-percent higher than expected, and for the steel poles, 45-percent higher than expected.
+He said bids for the transmission line project came in 65% higher than expected, and 45% higher for the steel poles.

-And he added, bother projects are very important, saying, “if we have another storm event or something of that magnitude, it could cause more outages on our system.”
+And he added, that bother projects are very important, saying, “If we have another storm event or something of that magnitude, it could cause more outages on our system.”

 He said they won’t let necessary projects go uncompleted.